ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/content_model_dataprovider.md

 ## Fetching by language

-To explicit fetch a specific translation of an eZ object, you might use the optional `$languages` parameter of the methods.
+To explicitly fetch a specific translation of a Content item, use the optional `$languages` parameter, for example:

-Example:

 ``` php
 $seoUrl = '/silver.catalog/Products/Vegetables';